codekennML/Primetasker/README.md

-This is the frontend code for the admin dashboard of Primetasker
+This is the frontend code of  the primetasker website